NadeenXo/Book-store/README.md

 there is a .docx file in this repository contains a report about it with its all sides you wish to know.

-- microsoft sql server was the tool used
+- tool: microsoft sql server